-Try rotating the handlebars once clamped in the stem and tighten the bolt a little more, if necessary.
-Use a torque wrench and never exceed the maximum torque values!
+Try rotating the handlebar once clamped in the stem and tighten the bolt a little more, if necessary.
+Use a torque wrench and do not exceed the maximum torque values!
 You find them on the components themselves and/or in the chapter "Recommended Torque Settings".